Craig Stammen: Washington Nationals

-Stammen started off the year with the Triple-A Syracuse Chiefs, going 4–2 with a 1.80 ERA (through 20 May 2009).
+Stammen started off the 2009 season with the Triple-A Syracuse Chiefs, going 4–2 with a 1.80 ERA (through 20 May 2009).
 He was called up to the major leagues on May 20, 2009.
 He had his first major league start May 21 versus the Pittsburgh Pirates and pitched 61/3 innings with no decision.
 His first major league win was June 18 versus the New York Yankees.
 Stammen pitched 61/3 innings and allowed no runs.
 On July 11, 2009, he pitched his first major league complete game against the Houston Astros, allowing only 2 runs on 9 hits.

 Stammen continued to pitch in the starting rotation, going 4–7 with a 5.11 ERA in 19 starts, until the beginning of September when he was scratched from his scheduled September 4 start because of a sore elbow.
 An MRI on September 3 revealed a bone spur in the back of his right (pitching) elbow.
 Arthroscopic surgery was performed on September 6 and Stammen recovered in time for spring training in 2010.

-After recovering from a season-ending arthroscopic surgery in September 2009 and having a successful spring training, Stammen returned to the Nationals' rotation as their number 3 starter for the 2010 season.
+After recovering from a season-ending arthroscopic surgery in September 2009 and having a successful spring training, Stammen returned to the Nationals' rotation as their third starter for the 2010 season.

-On June 7, Stammen was optioned to the Triple-A Syracuse Chiefs to make room on the active roster for starting pitcher Stephen Strasburg, the overall #1 draft pick in the 2009 Major League Baseball Draft.
+On June 7, Stammen was optioned to the Triple-A Syracuse Chiefs to make room on the active roster for starting pitcher Stephen Strasburg, the first overall draft pick in the 2009 Major League Baseball Draft.
 On June 29, after going 2–0 with a 2.25 ERA in three starts for the Chiefs (the last of which he came within one out of throwing a seven-inning no-hitter, Stammen was recalled to the Nationals and returned to the starting rotation.
-The following night he pitched 71/3 innings, allowing two runs on five hits, against the first place-Atlanta Braves, stopping a Nats' 5-game losing streak in a 7–2 win.

-On August 8, Stammen was assigned to the bullpen to make way in the starting rotation for Jason Marquis and Stephen Strasburg.
+The following night he pitched 71/3 innings, allowing two runs on five hits, against the first place Atlanta Braves, stopping a Nats' 5-game losing streak in a 7–2 win.
+On August 8, Stammen was moved to the bullpen to make room in the starting rotation for Strasburg and Jason Marquis.

 After spending spring training with the Nationals, Stammen was optioned to Triple-A Syracuse for the start of the 2011 season (though remaining on the Nationals' 40-man roster).
 Stammen rejoined the Nationals from June 4–14 while Doug Slaten was on the 15-day disabled list.
-During this brief stint, he pitched 2 innings of relief in two games and was the losing pitcher in one of them.
+During this brief stint, Stammen pitched 2 innings of relief in two games, picking up one loss.
 After spending most of the summer with Syracuse, Stammen was called up again on September 6.

-After a successful spring training, Stammen made the Nationals' 2012 opening day roster, serving as a long reliever.
+Stammen made the Nationals' 2012 opening day roster, serving as a long reliever.
 Stammen recorded his first career save on September 29, in a 10-inning victory against the St. Louis Cardinals.